arslanahmed777/react-tree-checkbox/README.md

 - In tree you can also link (you can pass any html tag in nodes)
 - You can save the nodes by applying function
 - you can add spacing both horizontal and vertical
-- you can increase the size of your whole tree with only one prop (fontSize)
+- you can do custom styling the size of your whole tree with only one prop (customStyling)
 - you can delete the node by passing allowDelete to true
+- you can add the new node by passing allowAdd to true

 ## Demo